Area51 Project - Mike's 1989 Argo 6x6 Reunion:

 The original steel handrail fabricated by a family friend in 1989 was still with the machine although not installed at this time.

-One problem I found was in the winch wiring, both the portative and negative wires were pinched and chaffed between the Argo's frame and winch support bracket which was a very dangerous situation.
+Another problem I found was in the winch wiring, both the portative and negative wires were pinched and chaffed between the Argo's frame and winch support bracket which was a very dangerous situation.

 The damaged wiring was completely cut clear and removed.
 Unfortunately the old Superwinch X2 (2000lb) winch is currently seized and not working.
-Next I traced out all the Argo's wiring confirming it against a wiring diagram and was pleased to see that it was electrically correct and still fully intact and not tampered with.
+Next I traced out all the Argo's wiring confirming it against a wiring diagram and was pleased to see that it was electrically correct, still fully intact and not tampered with.

 As mentioned earlier, I bought the machine not running.
 The previous owner suspected a defective ignition coil, so I set about my own diagnosis to confirm.
 First I removed the carburetor for inspection and found it to be quite dirty inside.
-The main jet was completely clogged so it was great to have checked it off prior to trying to start the machine.
+The main jet was completely clogged so it was great to have checked it prior to trying to start the machine.

 A thorough cleaning in the parts washer finishing with aerosol carburetor cleaner and compressed air had the carb looking great.
 At this point I reassembled the carb, intake and magnetron ignition coil using factory specs to properly set the coil's air gap against the flywheel.
 At this point I confirmed the previous owners original diagnosis and ordered an OEM replacement coil.